Seelengrab/PropCheck.jl/docs/src/Examples/properties.md

 ```

 And we can see that just generic shrinking produced the minimal student that doesn't pass.
 A nameless, ageless student
-who got no points on two subjects.
+who received no points on two subjects.
 Note that due to us using a dictionary (which forces unique keys), the two subjects
 have different names!

 PropCheck tries to be fast when it can, so this reduction barely took any time:

 ```@example student
-pairs(@timed check(passes, students))
+pairs(@timed @time check(passes, students))
 ```

 Let's say now that we expect our students to be between `10-18` years old, have a name consisting of `5-20` lowercase ASCII